portlandcodeschool/jsi/_posts/00-01-03-modules.md

 date: 2015-01-08
 ---

-# Note: this page was written for a previous term, and probably doesn't reflect the actual class content for this day.

-In this class we'll continue to discuss abstractions.
+Today we'll continue to discuss abstractions.
 We'll create some common abstractions and group them together into _modules_.
-Finally, we'll focus on clearly expressing what functions do while documenting code.
+Finally, we'll focus on clearly expressing what functions do, by documenting code.

 ## Modules

 ### Creating Modules

 Modules are created by placing code in a separate file.
-You can put whatever code you want to in that file, but you can _expose_ values and objects that you want to through the `module.exports` object.
-All modules start with an empty `module.exports` object, so you can add properties directly to that.
+You can put whatever code you want to in that file, but you can _expose_ values and objects that you want to through the object `module.exports`.
+In Node.js, all modules start with an empty `module.exports` object, so you can add properties directly to that.

 {% highlight javascript %}
 /**